lusinga/papers/md/New Opportunities for Integrated Formal Methods.md

 From two larger surveys, one in the early 1990s [Austin and Parkin 1993] and another one in the late 2000s [Bicarregui et al. 2009;Woodcock et al. 2009], we obtain a more comprehensive picture of the typical advantages of FM use and barriers to FM adoption as seen by practitioners and practical FM researchers.
 In two recent surveys [Gleirscher and Marmsoler 2018; Gleirscher and Nyokabi 2018], we made two, not necessarily surprising but empirically supported, observations underpinning the main findings of the former studies: many practitioners view FMs as promising instruments with high potential, and would use these instruments to their maximum benefit, whether directly or through FM-based tools.
 However, the beneficial use of FMs is still hindered by severe obstacles (e.g., FMs are considered hard to learn, difficult to integrate in existing processes, too expensive, prone to invalid abstractions, and difficult to maintain).

 - Stephen Austin and Graeme Parkin.
 1993.
 Formal Methods: A Survey.
 Technical Report.
-National Physical Laboratory, Teddington, Middlesex, UK.
+National Physical Laboratory, Teddington,Middlesex, UK.
 - J. C. Bicarregui, John S. Fitzgerald, Peter Gorm Larsen, and Jim Woodcock.
 2009.
 Industrial practice in formal methods: A review.
 In FM 2009: Formal Methods, Ana Cavalcanti and Dennis R. Dams (Eds.).
 Springer Berlin, Berlin, 810–813.
 - Jim Woodcock, Peter Gorm Larsen, Juan Bicarregui, and John Fitzgerald.
 2009.
 Formal methods: Practice and experience.
 Comput.
 Surveys 41, 4, Article 19 (2009), 19:1–19:36 pages.
 DOI:https://doi.org/10.1145/1592434.1592436
 - Mario Gleirscher and Diego Marmsoler.
 2018.
 Formal Methods in Dependable Systems Engineering: A Survey of Professionals from Europe and North America.Working paper.
 Department of Computer Science, University of York. arxiv:cs.SE/1812.08815 https://eprints.whiterose.ac.uk/149642/